General Order No. 11 (1862): Cotton, illegal trade, smuggling

-While Grant's Army marched deeper into the Confederate South, enemy territory, as far as Oxford, Mississippi northern traders followed, to profiteer in the cotton trade, driven by the North's "consuming need" for the highly sought after textile, used to make Union tents.
-The Union naval blockade forced Southern cotton planters to find alternatives to selling their product.
+While Grant's Army marched deeper into the Confederate South, enemy territory, as far as Oxford, Mississippi, northern traders followed, to profiteer in the cotton trade, driven by the North's "consuming need" for the highly sought after product, used to make Union tents.
+The Union naval blockade forced Southern cotton planters to find alternatives to exporting their product.
 Extensive cotton trade continued between the North and South.
 Northern textile mills in New York and New England were dependent on Southern cotton, while Southern plantation owners depended on the trade with the North for their economic survival.
 The U.S. Government permitted limited trade, licensed by the Treasury and the U.S. Army.
 Corruption flourished as unlicensed traders bribed Army officers to allow them to buy Southern cotton without a permit.
 Jewish traders were among those involved in the cotton trade; some merchants had been active in the cotton business for generations in the South; others were more recent immigrants to the North.

 Grant received contradictory information from Washington.
 The Treasury Department wanted to restore trade with the South, while the War Department believed profiteering from the sale of cotton aided the Confederacy and prolonged the war.
 Traders were allowed permits as long as the traders did not cross into Confederate held territory.
 Grant found this difficult to enforce, while he tried to stop cotton traders, including Jewish traders, from moving south with his army.

 The practice of cotton smuggling infuriated Grant.
-Criticism of Jewish traders spread throughout the Union Army, although non-Jewish traders' involvement with illicit trade was rampant.
+Criticism of Jewish traders spread throughout the Union army, although non-Jewish traders' involvement with illicit trade was rampant.
 Jewish traders were singled out and called "sharks" who fed upon soldiers.
-As part of his command, Grant was responsible for issuing trade licenses in the Department of Tennessee, an administrative district of the Union Army that comprised the portions of Kentucky and Tennessee west of the Tennessee River, and Union-controlled areas of northern Mississippi.
+As part of his command, Grant was responsible for issuing trade licenses in the Department of Tennessee, an administrative district of the Union army that comprised the portions of Kentucky and Tennessee west of the Tennessee River, and Union-controlled areas of northern Mississippi.
 Grant resented having to deal with the distraction of the cotton trade.
 He perceived it as having endemic corruption: the highly lucrative trade resulted in a system where "every colonel, captain or quartermaster ... [was] in a secret partnership with some operator in cotton."
 He issued a number of directives aimed at black marketeers.